Goserelin Acetate

 What precautions are necessary?

-There have been small increases in risk for diabetes, heart attack and stroke reported.
-Your doctor will advise on any additional monitoring and dose adjustment of current medications may be necessary.
+There have been small increases in the risk of diabetes, heart attack and stroke reported.
+Your doctor will tell you about any extra monitoring if any adjustments to your current medicines are needed.

 How to store Goserelin